- Search The Registry

 - My Account

-On this date we celebrate the founding in 1977 of the California African American Museum (CAAM).
+On this date, we celebrate the founding of the California African American Museum (CAAM) in 1977.

 Chartered by the State of California, the CAAM is governed by a seven-member board of directors appointed by the governor and two ex-officio positions held by the state legislators who represent the 48th Assembly District and the 25th Senatorial District.